 Video of Bhojeshwar Shiva Temple in Bhojpur

-Second important feature of the temple was its open roof which Archaeological Survey of India covered in the year 2006.
-The open roof indicates that the construction of temple is not complete and the nearby area suggests the same.
-The area nearby to temples have markings which shows that they were to host some dedicated section of temple.
+The second important feature of the temple was its open roof which Archaeological Survey of India covered in the year 2006.
+The open roof indicates that the construction of the temple was not complete and the nearby area suggests the same.
+The area nearby to temples have markings which show that they were to host some dedicated section of the temple.
 Since the construction was left midway the temple never attained its true architectural height.
-According to historians there can me many reason why the construction of temple was left in midway.
+According to historians, there can be many reasons why the construction of the temple was left in midway.
 Some suggest that it may be due to some natural disaster, a lack of resources, or a war.
-According to the local priest of temple, there was condition that the temple should be constructed in one day and throughout night the construction work continued.
-By the morning only roof of the temple was left to construct and since construction work was not possible in morning the roof of the temple was never completed.
+According to the local priest of the temple, there was a condition that the temple should be constructed in one day and throughout the night the construction work continued.
+By the morning the only roof of the temple was left to construct and since construction work was not possible in the morning the roof of the temple was never completed.
 Although this story is not possible as a single rock constituting the temple weights 70 tones so it was not possible to move so many rocks in a single day.

 The Bhojeshwar Temple is situated on a top of hillock and Betwa River passes nearby to the temple.
 A large reservoir was constructed nearby to the temple to facilitate the construction of the temple.
 The temple compound also hosts a small museum which depicts the history of Bhojeshwar Temple, different stages of construction of Bhojeshwar temple and many ancient relics which were once the part of Bhojeshwar temple.